-The Mission of Staff Council is to actively support the role of the University and to develop, maintain, and encourage positive relationships and communications with our campus community, friends, and neighbors.
+The mission of Staff Council is to actively support the role of the University and to develop, maintain, and encourage positive relationships and communications with our campus community, friends, and neighbors.

-Each organizational unit shall be entitled to one (1) representative for each twenty-five (25) eligible staff members or fraction thereof.
+Each organizational unit shall be entitled to one (1) representative for each twenty-five (25) eligible staff members or a fraction thereof.
 Each organizational unit elects representatives for 3 years terms beginning in June.
-Representatives who are unable to attend a regular or special meeting may appoint a staff pro tem person from their area who will have full voting and speaking privileges*.
+Representatives who are unable to attend a regular or special meeting may appoint a staff pro tem person from their area who will have full voting and speaking privileges.

 - Staff Affairs Council began in 1969 and held its first meeting in January of 1970.

 - The instituting of collective bargaining caused the council to disband in 1983.

 - In the early 1990s, staff employees felt the need for a body to deal with staff issues outside of collective bargaining, and through the efforts of the staff Academic Senators and several other long-time staff members, the Staff Council was reborn.
 The development of CSULB's 'new' council took approximately two years, with the approval of by-laws and procedural items working their way through the proper channels.
 During the process, the faculty were very encouraging.